-The answer is: through three ASM commands, each-one handling values from 0 to 255.
-All together, these three commands will return a single instruction to AGD, building the memory address through a simple calculation.
+The answer is: through three ASM commands, each-one handling 8-bit values from 0 to 255.
+All together, these three commands have exactly the same effect of a RANDOMIZE USR NN instruction in Basic, where NN is the memory address calculated by the second and third ASM.

 All we have to do is to learn the way this calculation works, and the secret of the ASM calls will be finally clear.

 Let’s assume we have a sound effect we’ve stored at the address 50000 and we want to create the ASM call in our AGD project.
 The ASM commands must be written in the exact point where we want the sound to be executed (just like it happens for a BEEP command), and the code will be: